Alert icon

 Secondary education

-A tertiary entrance qualification is required to enter further training.
+You need University Entrance to do the study or training for this job.
 Useful subjects include biology, chemistry, English, languages and te reo Māori.

 Personal requirements